nw-wood/kan-ban-jam/README.md

 What's This?

     A lightweight Kanban board that lets you manage tasks in real-time.
-    Built as a learning project to understand modern web development and explore how real-time applications work.
+    Built as a learning project to understand modern web development.
     Think of it as a digital version of those sticky-note boards you see in tech companies.

 Why Build Another Kanban Board?